Thinking of hiring a brand designer? What I won’t do (and why it matters)

 What I won’t do matters just as much as what I do, here’s why…

 Over the years as a brand and graphic designer, I’ve learnt a lot about what makes the design process smoother, more collaborative and actually enjoyable for my clients.
 So if you're thinking of hiring a brand designer, I think it’s just as important to know what I don’t do as it is to know what I do.
-These five things reflect the boundaries, values and process I bring to every project so you can feel confident you’re choosing a designer who cares and is invested in helping your brand grow 🧡

 1. Rush through the design process just to get it done

-Sure, every project has a timeline and has an end goal, but within that timeframe I'll never rush designing or learning more about you, just to tick a box.
+Sure, every project has a timeline and an end goal, but within that timeframe I’ll never rush designing or learning more about you just to tick a box.
 I design with care and consideration, building in time for ideas to marinate so you get the best possible outcome for your project.

-2. Give you a brand identity that's only trend led or just aesthetically pleasing
+2. Give you a brand identity that’s only trend-led or just aesthetically pleasing

-You deserve to feel connected to your brand, not because it’s your favourite colour or a reflection of your personal style, but because it’s rooted in your business values, your story, and what makes your offering different.
-A brand that actually speaks to your audience and grows with you... not something fleeting that feels dated in a year.
+You deserve to feel connected to your brand, not because it’s your favourite colour or a reflection of your personal style, but because it’s rooted in your business values, your story and what makes your offering different.
+A brand that actually speaks to your audience and grows with you, not something fleeting that feels dated in a year.

 Trends can be fun (I love a good one!), and we can absolutely draw inspiration from them.
 But they’re trends for a reason.
 Aesthetics alone won’t hold up long-term.
 That’s why design strategy matters.
 It’s what makes your brand not just look good, but built to last.